protocolbuffers/protocolbuffers.github.io/content/programming-guides/proto2.md

     ```

 *   If the parser encounters multiple members of the same oneof on the wire,
-    only the last member seen is used in the parsed message.
+    only the last run of the last member seen is used in the parsed message.
+    When parsing data on the wire, starting at the beginning of the bytes,
+    evaluate the next value, and apply the following parsing rules:

+    *   First, check if a *different* field in the same oneof is currently set,
+        and if so clear it.

+    *   Then apply the contents as though the field was not in a oneof:

+        *   A primitive will overwrite any value already set
+        *   A message will merge into any value already set

 *   Extensions are not supported for oneof.